jre23/python-newsfeed/README.md

 ## Description

 The goal for this project was to refactor a news feed app where users can post, comment, and upvote on links to news articles.
 The existing back-end was developed with Node.js/Express.js and was refactored using Python/Flask.
+See the following accomplishments list:

+- Set up a virtual environment for Python by using the venv module.
+- Defined functions and classes by using Python syntax.
+- Created and imported Python packages and modules.
+- Used the Flask library to create GET, POST, PUT, and DELETE routes.
+- Created MySQL tables by using the SQLAlchemy ORM.
+- Queried a database by using SQLAlchemy methods.
+- Handled errors by using assert and try...except statements.
+- Used the contextual g and session objects of Flask across routes.
+- Imported custom filter functions into Jinja templates.
+- Created custom decorator functions.

 ## GitHub Repo and Heroku Deployment